General info for parents/students

 It may be more fun to have a chart , including days that you are going to use Wordshark etc, to tick after each session.

-So, how do I log in?
+So, how does a student log in?

-- Username (login) (for example, vjulie381)
+2. Username: (for example, vjulie381)

-- Passcode (for example 56928)
+3. Passcode: (for example 56928)

 For an easy way to reach your login page each time you use Wordshark, you could set up a shortcut